 What Causes Burls to Grow?

-The exact cause of burl formation is still a subject of scientific curiosity, but most experts agree that burls are a tree’s response to stress.
+While the exact process that causes burls is still being investigated, most experts agree that burls are a tree’s response to stress.
 Common triggers include:

-• Injury: Physical wounds from storms, animals, or human activity can set off burl growth.
+- Injury: Physical wounds from storms, animals, or human activity can set off burl growth.
+Sometimes burls form when branches break off or are pruned.

 Often, the original cause is long gone by the time a burl becomes noticeable, leaving only the telltale lump as evidence.
 In a way, burls are scars that reflect a tree’s lived experience, signs of past injuries overcome, testaments to the tree’s resilience.